lindo001/Zoe-s-I.D.E.A/README.md

-# Zoe's I.D.E.A.
-Engine
+# Recall Engine

 ## About
-Zoe's I.D.E.A.
-Engine is a decision-tree based bot that aims to simplify task with it being as light, simple and user friendly as possible allowing you to be able to save soutions from the internet
+Recall Engine formarly caalled (Zoe's I.D.E.A) is a decision-tree based bot that aims to simplify recalling past solutions you've encounted when programming and storing them in one place, being light, simple and user friendly as possible.

 ## What can Zoe do: